 Herbal medicine may be useful in some Korean medicine plans, but it should never feel like a high-pressure add-on.

 Chuna manual therapy is a Korean medicine approach that may be used for posture, neck, back, or musculoskeletal concerns.
-International visitors sometimes compare it to chiropractic or osteopathic care, but it is not the same system.

 This may interest visitors who feel that travel, desk work, long flights, or poor sleep has affected their posture.